History of District Heating in the United States

 Birdsill Holly was born in Auburn, New York on November 8, 1820.
 He joined the Seneca Falls firm of Silsby & Race in 1853, which became Silsby, Race & Holly.
 When the Village of Lockport recognized the need to develop manufacturing in the village in 1858, several residents invited Holly to come to Lockport.
 The Holly Manufacturing Company was organized on May 2, 1859 with a capital of $20,000, with former New York Governor Washington Hunt, former Congressman Thomas T. Flagler, Charles Keep, Silas H. Marks, L.F.
 Bowen, G.W.
 Bowen, and Birdsill Holly as stockholders.
 Under superintendent Holly the company made sewing machines, a variety of pumps, and other metal goods.
 After a serious fire in Lockport in 1863 Holly conceived the idea of using one of his rotary pumps to force water through pipes to fire hydrants using what he called "direct pressure."
 The village approved his plan and it was demonstrated in August 1863.
 Holly recognized that a large potential market existed for urban fire protection systems and sold a system to his hometown of Auburn where a system began operating in November 1865.
 Holly then secured several patents covering his ideas and published a pamphlet in March 1867.
 Several other cities bought systems, although not all worked well.
 Holly also had to deal with several imitators and the company filed suits for patent infringement.

 By June 1876 the company's stockholders expressed concern about the large amounts being paid to defend Holly 's patents in the numerous infringement cases and it was suggested that the firm close down.
-Holly carried on with the patent suits, but largely left the firm to pursue another idea of distributing steam to multiple buildings from a central boiler plant. form the Holly Steam Combination Company to sell district steam systems.
+Holly carried on with the patent suits, but largely left the firm to pursue another idea of distributing steam to multiple buildings from a central boiler plant.
+He then formed the Holly Steam Combination Company with a different set of investors to develop and sell district steam systems.

-In May 1876 Holly became experimenting with underground steam pipes to determine how much heat was lost.
+The following month, Holly began experimenting with underground steam pipes to determine how much heat was lost.
 He first installed 500 feet of one-inch pipes in his yard to measure the losses, and that proving satisfactory installed a 490-foot 1½-inch steam line laid in a 10"x12" wooden box filled with sawdust.to the house of Mary C. Works, widow of Samuel Works.
 A sketch of the original piping layout was included on page 5 of the second issue of the ADSCO Advocate in 1877 and also on page 156 of District Heating in April 1959.

-Satisfied with the results, Holly solicited a group of local businessmen who were not affiliated with the Holly Manufacturing Company to form a new corporation, which was called the Holly Steam Combination Company (Limited).
+Satisfied with the results, Holly solicited a group of local businessmen who were not affiliated with the Holly Manufacturing Company to form a new corporation in January 1877, which was called the Holly Steam Combination Company (Limited).

 References